betaflight/betaflight/docs/Release Notes/Betaflight 4.4 Release Notes.md

 ## 1. Cloud build

 This is predominantly brought to you for convenience, and to ensure we can keep the 512kb flash targets (STM32F411 and STM32F722) alive and well for years to come.
-The cloud build system will allow you, the flyer, to select the features you want, and a custom hex will be created for you.
+The cloud build system will allow you, the flyer, to select the features you want, and a **custom firmware** will be created for you.

 Any issues with the cloud build process please check out the #cloud-build-issues Discord channel.
-Help us to help you, buy taking advantage of the new "Support" button in the CLI tab in Configurator 10.9.0 (RC4 onwards).
+Help us to help you, buy taking advantage of the new `Support` button in the Command Line Interface (CLI) tab in Configurator 10.9.0 (RC4 onwards).
 This will give us valuable information in trying to diagnose your issue.

 **NOTE:** If you have something missing from your cloud build that you would normally expect to be present, e.g. a flash chip or barometer, the reason is because the board configuration (in unified targets) has not been updated with this information (either by the community, or the manufacturer).

-If you do have something missing and it works as expected in `classic mode`, please don't worry it is an easy fix, you can use the **custom defines** input box that is shown when "Expert Mode" is enabled.
+If you do have something missing then we suggest flashing the `core` version.
+This will load all the hardware drivers, and then you can submit a `Support` level of detail from the CLI tab.
+In addition you can use the **custom defines** input box that is shown when "Expert Mode" is enabled.
 The `classic mode` option will load the all of the hardware drivers (but not all the features), and will allow you to boot the Flight Controller, and run the commands `status`, `flash_info`, `dump hardware` etc, in the CLI tab of configurator to find the information about the hardware you have.

 For those missing a barometer: You can try any or all of `BARO_MS5611 BARO_SPI_MS5611 BARO_BMP280 BARO_SPI_BMP280 BARO_BMP388 BARO_SPI_BMP388 BARO_LPS BARO_SPI_LPS BARO_QMP6988 BARO_SPI_QMP6988 BARO_DPS310 BARO_SPI_DPS310 BARO_BMP085 BARO_2SMBP_02B BARO_SPI_2SMBP_02B` in the **custom defines** input box.